zachetienne/nrpytutorial/UnitTesting/README.md

 ####trusted_values_dict:
 `trusted_values_dict` acts as the storage hub for NRPy unit tests.
 It is a module that stores trusted values of the globals that you calculate in an easily accessible dictionary.
-It also stores the precision `precision` that is used in comparing your trusted values and calculated values, as well as a seed `seed` that is used by some functions below.
-A good default value for `precision` is `30`, and a standard `seed` is `1234`.
+Each module being tested should have its own `trusted_values_dict` that stores its own values.

 #### functions_and_globals:
-`functions_and_globals` is a simple function that takes in a list of functions and a list of globals, and returns a dictionary containing those functions and globals in a format that is readable by the other functions.
+`functions_and_globals` is a simple function that takes in a list of functions and a list of globals and returns a dictionary containing those functions and globals in a format that is readable by the other functions.
 The purpose of this function is to be called to create the value for your module in your module dictionary.
 Examples are shown below: